jhannes/javaee-simplified/README.md

 To visualize my API, I include the dependency `org.webjars:swagger-ui`.
 To implement the API, I use my own small web framework Action Controller, but you could do the same using JAX-RS or plain Servlets.

-## Implementation of API
+## Implementation of API with Action Controller

-The least magical way to implement an API is to use servlets.
-In the following approach, we generate DTOs from the OpenAPI spec using openapi-generator-maven-plugin and use a JSON library to map from the DTOs to the `HttpServletResponse`
+As the API gets bigger, it can be difficult to get understand the API code littered through the servlet code.
+Using a controller framework can make the API stand out more clearly.
+In this example, I'm using my own controller framework called Action Controller to describe the routing and request/response mapping using annotations.

+This example could use JAX-RS and Jersey or even Spring, but in these cases, the controllers are instantiated by the framework.
+This creates the need for a dependency injection framework, which frequently kicks both novice and experienced users in the balls.
+Even so, I use JAX-RS on my current project to avoid depending on self-created code.

 ### OpenAPI spec